-For smaller businesses, a return to a full office working model may be more feasible but employee expectations have changed for ever.
-Some will want to return whilst others won’t feel safe doing so – even with the mass availability of vaccinations.
+A return to a full office working model may be more likely for smaller businesses, but employee expectations have changed forever.
+Some will want to return whilst others won’t feel safe doing so – even with high vaccination levels.
 Also, many employees will have enjoyed the extra time spent at home with families and not having to deal with expensive and stressful commutes.

 What will this mean in terms of staff compliance?
 The biggest change is that firms will need to look at their compliance risks again, but this time on a longer-term basis.
 The management of conduct risk is the biggest challenge in these circumstances.

-- What it means to be productive - how that is measured when people work remotely and what adjustments are required in respect of performance reviews
+- Measuring productivity - how can it be measured effectively when people work remotely, and what adjustments are required regarding performance reviews.

-- What flexible working means in reality and the ways it can be offered to different groups (e.g. part-remote options) - what extra measures are needed to support remote workers into the spring
+- What hybrid working means in reality and the extra measures needed to support those working remotely post-lockdown.

-- Creating a roadmap for new recruits taken on during lockdown who may have missed out on traditional inductions and now have serious catching up to do
+- Creating a roadmap for recruits taken on during lockdown who may have missed out on traditional inductions and now have serious catching up to do.

-- Introducing or updating of bereavement policies or practices for those still coping with loss
+- Introducing or updating bereavement policies or practices for those still coping with loss.

 Crucially the Brexit deal does not include clarity on equivalence in financial services.
-The EU has resisted giving "equivalent" status to the UK, even though its regulations are fully harmonised at this point in time.
-Instead, the current arrangement allows for the EU to withdraw equivalence rights for UK financial firms with only 30 days’ notice, and the U.K. has no right to contest that.
+The EU has resisted giving "equivalent" status to the UK, even though its regulations are fully harmonised at this point.
+Instead, the current arrangement allows the EU to withdraw equivalence rights for UK financial firms with only 30 days’ notice, and the U.K. has no right to contest that.
 The UK is also left having to negotiate a patchwork of individual EU nations’ regulations.

-Like financial services, the EU has not yet given the UK's data protection regime the “adequate” status (ie equivalent to the EU), although the UK regulations are entirely based on the EU GDPR.
-Such an adequacy decision is a separate process to a trade deal and has been ongoing, and the EU provided that the transmission of personal data from the EEA to the UK shall not be considered as transfer to a third country for a period of six month.
-However, should the UK change its data protection laws during this period (which is highly unlikely) the EU could revoke that status.
+Like financial services, the EU has not yet given the UK's data protection regime the "adequate" status (i.e. equivalent to the EU), although the UK regulations are entirely based on the EU GDPR.
+Such an 'adequacy' decision is a separate process from a trade deal and has been ongoing.
+The EU provided that the transmission of personal data from the EEA to the UK shall not be considered a transfer to a third country for six months.
+However, in the highly unlikely event that the UK changes its data protection laws during this period, this could change.

 - Solvency II - The UK has identified aspects of the Solvency II regime that could be adapted to be more suitable and proportionate to the characteristics of the UK insurance industry.
-Right now this is in the early stages, but HM Treasury has already issued a Call for Evidence in readiness for a more formal consultation in 2021.
+This is in the early stages, but HM Treasury has already issued a Call for Evidence in readiness for more formal consultation in 2021.